vertcoin-project/vertaddress.org/README.md

 Notice of Copyrights and Licenses:
 ---------------------------------------
-The bitaddress.org project, software and embedded resources are copyright bitaddress.org.
+The vertaddress.org project, software and embedded resources are copyright vertaddress.org.

-The bitaddress.org name and logo are not part of the open source license.

 Portions of the all-in-one HTML document contain JavaScript codes that are the copyrights of others.
 The individual copyrights are included